 The guest is personally responsible (with the aid of the carer if applicable) for the custody, feeding and general care of the animal during the whole stay on board.

 Guests undergoing peritoneal dialysis treatment can travel as normal, bringing with them all medicines and equipment that may be required during the cruise.
-The relevant medical treatment is available through the on-board medical facilities.

 Equipment and machinery for haemodialysis treatment will only be carried on board by specialized independent companies on certain routes.
 For further information on this service, please contact your travel agent.